-Since June 2020, MHLW has implemented a positive list system for food packaging materials (for additional information, see JA8045) with a five-year transition period.
+Since June 2020, MHLW(CAA is responsible from April 1, 2024), has implemented a positive list system for food packaging materials (for additional information, see JA8045) with a five-year transition period.
 The positive list contains synthetic resins used in the manufacture of food containers in Japan and in containers used for imported foods.
-Although MHLW has closed the official comment period on the proposed list of allowed synthetic resins (JA2022-0042), interested parties are encouraged to contact MHLW and FAS/Japan with inquiries since MHLW will only permit approved packaging materials beginning June 2025 (JA2020-0130 and JA2020-0094).
+Although MHLW has closed the official comment period on the proposed list of allowed synthetic resins (JA2022-0042), interested parties are encouraged to contact CAA, and FAS/Japan with inquiries since Japan will only permit approved packaging materials beginning June 2025 (JA2020-0130 and JA2020-0094).
+For the latest information, visit CAA's homepage (in Japanese).